PT-76: First combat use of the TOW missile

 The PT-76 was involved in a landmark incident in armored warfare, in being the first victim of the BGM-71 TOW anti-tank missile.

 On April 24, 1972, the US special experimental 1st Combat Aerial TOW Team arrived in South Vietnam.
 It consisted of two UH-1B helicopters mounting the new BGM-71 TOW and technicians from Bell Helicopters and Hughes Aircraft Corporation.
 It deployed in the Central Highlands, where it commenced gunnery training.
 From May 2, the team made daily flights in search of enemy armor, with the missiles mounted in the XM26 three-tube launcher.
 On May 9, PAVN armored units attacked Ben Het Camp; the TOW team destroyed 3 PT-76s and broke up the attack.

 On May 26, the PAVN made another attempt to retake the city of Kontum.
 TOW aircraft were brought in at first light and found PAVN tanks moving almost at will through portions of the city.
 Conventional air strikes would have been risky for friendly forces, and the TOW proved to be ideal for picking off enemy tanks.
 At the end of the first day, the two TOW helicopters had destroyed 9 tanks and damaged one more.
 Four destroyed and one damaged were PT-76s.

-Indian Service
+Indian service

 The PT-76 saw action with Indian forces in the Indo-Pakistani War of 1965 and 1971.
-The superior tactics of the Indian Army enabled the PT-76 to play a vital role in the Eastern theater of the 1971 war where the PT-76s proved superior to the obsolete Pakistani M24 Chaffee light tanks despite being outnumbered.
+The tactics of the Indian Army enabled the PT-76 to play a vital role in the Eastern theater of the 1971 war where the PT-76s proved superior to the obsolete Pakistani M24 Chaffee light tanks despite being outnumbered.
 A good example of such an engagement was the Battle of Garibpur, where an Indian Army Infantry Battalion with only 14 PT-76s was able to maul a much larger brigade-strength unit of Pakistani armor and inflict heavy casualties.

 During the battle 8 Pakistani M24 Chaffee tanks were destroyed, 3 captured at the cost of 2 PT-76.